Zaporozhian Sich: Army and warfare

 17th century woodcut showing Zaporozhian Cossacks in chaikas, destroying the Turkish fleet and capturing Caffa in 1616.

+The Zaporozhians, besides their formidable status as infantrymen, also developed a large and sophisticated maritime presence.
+Their vessels were often constructed out of bundled reeds from the Great Meadow, which made them difficult to sink even after taking in much water.
+As their primary opponents on the sea, the Ottomans, largely relied on larger galleys, the Zaporozhians would head for shallower waters if faced with a superior enemy fleet, then conceal themselves within the reeds.
+The Danube Delta, in particular, was often host to Cossacks for months a time, as it provided a good area from which to raid Ottoman shipping on the Danube and surrounding sea.

-The Cossacks developed a large fleet of fast, light vessels.
+The Zaporozhians developed a large fleet of fast, light vessels.
 Their campaigns were targeted at rich settlements on the Black Sea shores of the Ottoman Empire, and several times took them as far as Constantinople and Trabzon (formerly Trebizond).